Where to find the best fishing in Scotland

 The importance of working with a fishing guide

 Employing a fishing guide with local knowledge is the quickest way to identify the hot spots.
 Fishing guides want guests to catch fish.
 Their livelihood depends on it!
-The fishing guides in the team are based all over Scotland and have spent a lifetime of fishing searching out the secret fishing holes and the most productive.

 Finding the best fishing in Scotland is one thing, however how to fish these waters is another.
 I know a loch in Shetland which holds monster wild brown trout and I have had guests catch some huge specimens over the years.
-However, you would not want to wet a line until the conditions are right.
-It’s very easy to spook trout during the day in this gin clear loch, however waiting till the evening is the secret.
-Then, of course, you need to know what flies to fish.
-This requires knowledge of the natural food source and also triggers that work according to conditions.
-Triggers such as dancing a Sedge pattern over the nose of a rising trout with the correct speed and action.
+This is a loch you would not fish until twilight and darkness.
+The trout are easily spooked in the gin clear water, and feed confidently at night.

 The weather in Scotland when fishing

 Weather in Scotland plays a key factor and when guests make an enquiry, we try to find the best fishing for the time of year that they request.
 As a quick example, mid to late April can be the best time for trout fishing on the River Annan.
-Cold January days can be the best for grayling fishing on the River Tweed.
-Late May and June are the best fishing on the Highland lochs and the West coast salmon rivers start to produce the best fishing in Scotland for Atlantic salmon.
-Brown trout in lochs throughout Scotland get quite sparky and aggressive in Sept, pre-spawning and big specimens can be captured.
-Each river system and loch has its time.
-There are too many variables to mention.
+Whereas, early April can be world class on the Tweed.